HTTP Reference

 const response = http.get('https://api.example.com/users');

-// With arguments for headers and validation
+// GET request with authentication headers and validation

 const response = http.get('https://api.example.com/users', {